hydra3333/Pi4NAS64/README.md

 ## Install the NAS related apps into the Pi4

-1. *Ensure* the Pi4 has been pre-configured corretly, particularly the server-name and fixed IPv4 address
+1. *Re-check* that the Pi4 has been pre-configured correctly, particularly the server-name and fixed IPv4 address

 2. Prepare our USB3 drives on the Pi4
    - plug the USB3 external hard drive(s) into the Pi4 (always use the same drives in the same USB3 slots !)